 Curriculum for students entering program in 2017-18.

 The degree of Associate in Science in Sports Management will be awarded upon successful completion of the program.

 The sporting industry is a growing industry with many job opportunities working in many areas such as media, event planning, retail management, amateur and professional sport organizations.
-You will take course specialized in sports management with seasoned faculty who have years of professional experience.
+You will take courses specializing in sports management with seasoned faculty who have years of professional experience.

 Sports management is an exciting field because it offers a wide variety of career options and paths.
-Some of the areas include, media, retail sports, sports travel, facility and event management.
-Whether a person’s dream job is coaching or promoting sporting events, understating the business, legal and marketing aspects of sports management is an invaluable tool.
+Some of the areas include media, retail sports, sports travel, facility and event management.
+Whether a person’s dream job is coaching or promoting sporting events, understanding the business, legal and marketing aspects of sports management is an invaluable tool.

 Transfer articulation agreements are in place with several four-year colleges, allowing our graduates to transfer to those institutions after completing their associate degree studies at NHTI.Graduates have opportunities in the such career areas as: